 The regulatory environment is critical to the success of our business.
-We believe it is important that those who can influence policy, laws and regulation understand The Group's efforts to promote worthy causes our views.
+We believe it is important that those who can influence policy, laws and regulation understand our views.
 We also want to share information and perspectives on areas that can impact our business and public health.
 Collaboration is a main feature to creating successful and sustainable developments.